TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

 categories:
   - our-news
 ---

+Paul Wood spoke at TEDxAuckland in 2012.
+Hi talk titled 'What Your Prison' gained a lot of attention.
+7 years on, we caught up with him to reminisce about the experience, his journey, and what he stands for. (read\_more)

 > How would you best describe your TEDx experience back in 2012?
 Why was it important to you?